 D. Upon reviewing the record, the Executive Director shall render a decision on the consistency of the proposed direct federal activity based on the enforceable policies of the RICRMP and pursuant to Section 307 of the Federal CZMA, or refer such matter to the full Council for such decision.

 E. The Council’s action on the consistency of the proposed direct federal activity shall follow the certification and appeal processes and procedures found in 15 C.F.R. § 930 et. seq.

 F. The Council may rely upon the public notice provided by the Federal agency proposing the activity or reviewing the application for the federal license or permit when such notice satisfies these requirements.

-A. The Council will not act upon the same request unless there has been a substantial or material change in the circumstances regarding the application or the action of the Council.
+The Council will not act upon the same request unless there has been a substantial or material change in the circumstances regarding the application or the action of the Council.

 A. Any person may appear before the Council in his own behalf.
 Any person or party who has an interest in any matter before the Council may appoint an attorney to represent him before the Council.

 B. In order to represent a person or party before the Council, an attorney must comply with § 1.5.1 of this Part.

 C. In extraordinary circumstances, the Council may allow an immediate family member to speak on behalf of the applicant, but this shall be in the sole discretion of the Chairman.

 D. All persons appearing in proceedings before the Council in a representative capacity shall conform to the standards of conduct required of attorneys before the courts of Rhode Island.
 If any such person does not conform to such standards, the Council may decline to permit such person to appear in a representative capacity in any proceedings before the Council.